scintill/electrum-web/docs/INDEX.md

 rectify the situation.

 Thomas would not stop until centralized wallet services like MyBitcoin.com were finished, and put to rest.
+Online services simply couldn't be trusted to hold Bitcoin reserves unchecked.

-He began work on a special kind of Bitcoin wallet, enlisting the help of some of the most prolific Bitcoin developers around.
-Electrum would be simple, and easy to use.
-It would run everywhere there was a Web browser and then some: Windows, Mac OS/X, Android, GNU/Linux and \*BSD were fully supported.
+And so, he began working on a special kind of Bitcoin wallet.
+Enlisting the help of the most prolific Bitcoin developers of the day, Thomas would make sure Electrum was simple, and easy to use, so that people would use it and love it.
+Electrum would run everywhere there was a Web browser:
+Windows, Mac OS/X, Android, GNU/Linux and \*BSD were fully supported.

 In subsequent years, Electrum has seen thousands of hours of development time.
 It has become a finely tuned and proven Bitcoin wallet with tens of